torbsto/kafka-salsa/README.md

 # Kafka Salsa
 ## 1. Abstract
+GraphJet is Twitter's real-time recommender system that uses a personalized SALSA algorithm for tweet recommendations on an unpartitioned bipartite user-tweet graph.
+Kafka Salsa is our implementation of GraphJet using the Kafka Streams platform.
+We evaluate how three Kafka Stream state store patterns perform in comparison to GraphJet's custom storage engine.
+We show that a standard in-memory key-value state store has competitive read performance to a state store based on GraphJet's storage architecture.
+Since we use standard Kafka Streams interfaces, our implementation allows for easy integration of a GraphJet-like recommender system into an existing Kafka environment.
+It also enables the reuse of individual parts of our system, such as a fast custom state store that uses GraphJet's storage architecture.

 ## 2. Repository Overview
 This repository is part of a larger project.
 Here is a list of all related repositories: